Skip to main content

 1937 | In January, the officers of the Oxford County Library Association (OCLA) submit charter documents and establish the Oxford County Library Association (OCLA).
 They hold their first meeting on February 12th.
 The Association's inaugural members include the Beachville, Burgessville, Drumbo, Embro, Hickson, Ingersoll, Kintore, Mount Elgin, Plattsville, Princeton, and Thamesford public libraries.
 Blythe Terryberry, Chief Librarian of the Woodstock Public Library, and Irene Cole, Chief Librarian of the of the Ingersoll Public Library, co-supervise the Association's operations, using space in the Woodstock library's basement for an office.
 The annual fee for member libraries is $15.00.

 To rotate shared collections, representatives from each member library meet every three months at the Woodstock library to exchange books.
 The books are kept in cardboard boxes, and representatives exchange boxes from the trunks of their cars.
-Once books have been exchanged by all member libraries, they are placed into various member libraries permanently.
+Once books have been exchanged by all member libraries, they're placed into various member libraries permanently.

 1938 | The OCLA introduces a custom bookplate, to be pasted inside the covers of all books in the OCLA's collections.
 Betty Crawford, who joined the Ingersoll Public Library staff the previous year, designs the plate.
-As she will describe its design years later to the Ontario Library Review, "[T]he background [is] a map of the county, against which is an atlas, and the books by which the world is interpreted for us".
+As she'll describe its design years later to the Ontario Library Review, "[T]he background [is] a map of the county, against which is an atlas, and the books by which the world is interpreted for us".

-1939 | According to Inspector Mowat's annual report, five fully chartered and recognized county library associations exist in Ontario, including Lambton, Middlesex, Elgin, and Oxford.
+1939 | According to Inspector Mowat's annual report, five fully chartered county library associations exist in Ontario, including Lambton, Middlesex, Elgin, and Oxford.

 1940 | The Simcoe County Library Association forms early in the year.
-And, after organizing unofficially in 1936, the Essex County Library Association establishes itself as Ontario's sixth county library association.
-By the end of the year, the OCLA's membership totals eleven libraries.
+And, after having organized unofficially in 1936, the Essex County Library Association establishes itself as Ontario's sixth fully chartered county library association.

 1941 | The Huron County Library Association forms.
 Betty Crawford becomes Chief Librarian of the Ingersoll Public Library and assumes co-managership (with Terryberry) of the OCLA.

-1942 | The Kent County Library Association forms in May.
 In his annual report for 1942, Ontario's Acting Inspector of Public Libraries, S.B.
 Herbert, observes the progress of Ontario's county library associations, counting eight of them.
 "This completes a solid block in the western part of old Ontario," he writes, "and with Simcoe County Library Association nearer the centre of the province, it is hoped the influence will spread, especially towards the east, as at present there are no County Library Associations between Toronto and Ottawa -- a section in which there is undoubtedly a need for such organizations".

-1943 | By this time, Oxford County grants the OCLA $50 annually.
+1943 | By this time, Oxford County has agreed to grant the OCLA $50 annually.

 1944 | Inspector Mowat drafts revisions to the existing Public Libraries Act that will allow full county level public library systems to form.
-His work continue into 1945.
+His work continues into 1945.

 1945 | The Bruce County Library Association forms.